m13253/userland-ipip/README.md

 This program is released under GNU General Public License version 3 or later.
 I hope this program can be useful to you.
 But I provide **absolutely no warranty**.
-In case the program causes any damage due to malfunctioning, I might be willing to diagnose and fix the problem, but it is not my responsibility to do so.
+In case the program causes any damage due to malfunctioning, I might be willing to diagnose and fix the problem, but it is not my obligation to do so.